ifuschini/AMFPlus/README.md

 2. As root, run the install script: `. ./install.sh`.
 Note that if you have `apxs` installed in a non-standard directory (i.e. `/opt` as used by Red Hat Software Collections) you will need to manually enter the path.

-3. Update your Apache configuration with the path to store the AMF config files and add other parameters as necessary.
+3. Update your Apache configuration with the path to store the AMF config files and add other parameters if necessary.

 4. Restart Apache: `apachectl restart`